acerwebai/VangoghCrazyWorld/Practice/README.md

 ## License

-This project is licensed under the Apache License 2.0, see the [LICENSE.md](LICENSE)
+This project is licensed under the MIT License, see the [LICENSE.md](LICENSE)